Home/Blog/Lifestyle/Food & Nutrition/20 Foods Rich in Vitamin C for Better Health and Wellness

 Does vitamin C fight dandruff?

-Vitamin C can help manage dandruff by reducing oxidative stress and boosting immunity.
+Vitamin C may help manage dandruff indirectly by reducing oxidative stress and supporting overall skin and immune health [1].

 Which three fruits are highest in vitamin C?